My path - walking through the fog at 60

 Not back to who I was.
 Forward to who I have always been.

 Once I had walked far enough through the fog, I knew: this is what I’m here for now.
-The old path had ended.
-I had walked through the thick fog — slowly, honestly, often shaking.
+The pretending had become too heavy.

 Download only if you’re done pretending.